top of page

 About the Project

-The project includes 1.2 million gross square feet of critically needed facilities.
-This will roughly double the physical capacity of the campus and provide a way for UC Merced to address existing academic and student life needs to enable enrollment growth.
-Construction began in October 2016 and will be completed by Fall 2020.
-This project is being implemented as a master planned initiative developed by a world-class team of architects, planners, engineers, and construction professionals.
-The design and construction budget is $1.3 billion and includes 13 buildings and supporting infrastructures.
-Every building will achieve at least a LEED Gold Certification.
+The project included 1.2 million gross square feet of critically needed facilities.
+This has roughly double the physical capacity of the campus and provide a way for UC Merced to address existing academic and student life needs to enable enrollment growth.
+Construction began in October 2016 and completed Fall 2020.
+This project was implemented as a master planned initiative developed by a world-class team of architects, planners, engineers, and construction professionals.
+The design and construction budget was $1.3 billion and included 13 buildings and supporting infrastructures.
+Every building has achieved at least a LEED Gold Certification.

 Project Relevance: